About LEGOLAND California VIP Experience

 The LEGOLAND Hotel is like a mini-theme park in itself, with plenty of activities and entertainment options.
 Though, unlike LEGOLAND itself, which offers fun for kids up to age 12, we found that most of the activities at the hotel were aimed at entertaining smaller children aged 3-5.

-Hero Training: At 6 pm daily (except Saturdays), one of the hotel’s heroes will guide pint-sized guests through rigorous training to become a LEGOLAND Hero.
+Hero Training: One of the hotel’s heroes will guide pint-sized guests through rigorous training to become a LEGOLAND Hero.
 My 7-year-old wasn’t particularly interested in the Hero Training.

 However, we walked past the activity several times and saw that it was led by two adults in great costumes, and looked fun for smaller children.